SparksNetwork/exp-angular-firebase/README.md

 1. update version of all angular packages from ^4.0.0 to ^4.2.4
 1. perform steps in [this handy blog post](https://medium.com/@evertonrobertoauler/angular-4-universal-app-with-angular-cli-db8b53bba07d) to make angular app universal
 1. create separate `/functions/fn` with `src` and `dist` to hold actual firebase-functions
-1. replace `/functions/index.js` firebase-functions entry point so it just re-exports `/functions/fn/dist`
 1. create separate `tsconfig.functions.json` for ts compiler options for firebase-functions
+1. replace `/functions/index.js` firebase-functions entry point so it just re-exports `/functions/fn/dist/fn/src`
+1. create `/functions/shared` directory for ts used by client and server build, NOTE: must have code here otherwise prev step re-exports differently

 # File Structure